Prison: Library and educational facilities

+Literacy programs

+Under the Federal Bureau of Prisons in the United States, all prison institutions offer literacy programs to expand inmates' educational opportunities.
+Some scholars in the field see prison literacy programs as organic, tactical spaces that resist institutionalization.
+They warn against the dehumanizing nature of rehabilitative practices and encourage the maintenance of agency and control in these programs to prevent them from becoming self-serving entities that cause further exploitation.
+Others argue that certain education systems are falsely advertised as a perfect solution when in reality there are much larger systemic issues at hand.
+Rather than trying to shape inmates into helpful workforce members upon release, scholars like Michael Sutcliffe argue that there needs to be a focus on re-enfranchising members and helping them share their voices.
+Still others advocate for styles of collective life-writing to capture the experience of incarcerated individuals and fight against exclusionary institutions.
+Taking an alternative approach, queer literacy frameworks have also been supported by scholars like Alexandra Cavallaro who see the incorporation of LGBTQ individuals' stories as key to promoting lifelong learning.
+Keeping forward solutions in mind, rhetorical listening is a final approach that is spread by leaders like Wendy Hinshaw.

 Recreation and fitness

 Many prisons provide limited recreational and fitness facilities for prisoners.
 The provision of these services is controversial, with certain elements of society claiming that prisons are being "soft" on inmates, and others claiming that it is cruel and dehumanizing to confine people for years without any recreational opportunities.
 The tension between these two opinions, coupled with lack of funding, leads to a large variety of different recreational procedures at different prisons.
 Prison administrators, however, generally find the provision of recreational opportunities to be useful at maintaining order in the prisons, because it keeps prisoners occupied and provides leverage to gain compliance (by depriving prisoners of recreation as punishment).
 Examples of common facilities/programs that are available in some prisons are: gyms and weightlifting rooms, arts and crafts, games (such as cards, chess, or bingo), television sets, and sports teams.
 Additionally, many prisons have an outdoor recreation area, commonly referred to as an "exercise yard".